aa10402tw/cpp_review/_QuestionReview/README.md

 **Which of the following is not the member of class?** <br/>
 Ans: Friend function

-**Which of the following is correct about the statements given below <br/>?** <br/>
+**Which of the following is correct about the statements given below?** <br/>
-All operators can be overloaded in C++. <br/>
+**All operators can be overloaded in C++.** <br/>
-We can change the basic meaning of an operator in C++.**
+**We can change the basic meaning of an operator in C++.**
 Ans: Both I and II are false

 **Which one of the following is the correct way to declare a pure virtual function** <br/>
-virtual void Display(void) = 0;
+Ans: virtual void Display(void) = 0;

 **Which of the following statements regarding inline functions is correct?** <br/>
-It speeds up execution. <br/>
+Ans: It speeds up execution.
 It increases the code size.

 **In which of the following a virtual call is resolved at the time of compilation?** <br/>
-From inside the destructor. <br/>
+Ans: From inside the destructor.
 From inside the constructor.

 **Which of the following operators cannot be overloaded?** <br/>
-[] yes, -> yes, * yes, ?: No
+Ans: [] yes, -> yes, * yes, ?: No

 **Which of the following is an invalid visibility label while inheriting a class**  <br/>
-friend
+Ans: friend

 **Which one of the following is correct about the statements given below?**<br/>
 **All function calls are resolved at compile-time in Procedure Oriented Programming.**<br/>
-**All function calls are resolved at compile-time in OOPS.**
+**All function calls are resolved at compile-time in OOPS.**<br/>
-Ans:Only I is correct.
+Ans: Only I is correct.

 **What will happen if a class is not having any name?**<br/>
- It cannot have a destructor.
+Ans: It cannot have a destructor.
 It cannot have a constructor.

 **Which of the following is used to make an abstract class**<br/>
- Making at least one member function as pure virtual function
+Ans: Making at least one member function as pure virtual function

 **Which one of the following options is correct**<br/>
- Friend function can access public/protected/private data members of the class
+Ans: Friend function can access public/protected/private data members of the class